 As you gaze in awe at the gun, remember, Gerald Bull’s killers are still at large…

 In 1963, a new world gun-launched altitude record of 92 km (58 miles) was set by the gun, which would eventually reach 120 feet in length and over 16 inches in diameter.

 How to get there

 Walk from Long Beach, though this route is at least four miles return and takes you across a live firing range.
 (It’s not the HARP gun anymore, just small arms, but a bullet is a bullet).

 Head to Gemswick and Rock Hall.
 Keep the airport on right then turn right at a red rum shop.
 Right again, follow the road round to the left.
-Take first right, carry on until green rum shop.
+Take first right, carry on until you reach a run-down rum shop.
 Turn right on track, park and walk down slope.
 Turn right – gun is on cliff top.